mental health during menopause

 - Stress: Coping with the various physical and emotional changes during menopause can create a sense of emotional pressure and stress.

-How to support your mental health during menopause?
+Supporting your mental health during menopause

 Navigating mental health challenges during menopause can feel daunting and isolating.
 You’re not alone in your struggles.
 Many people identified as women have experienced similar feelings and support is available to guide you.
-Here are some things you can do:

-Stress management techniques: Use techniques such as mindfulness, grounding, meditation, deep breathing exercises, progressive muscle relaxation or yoga.
+- Stress management techniques: Use techniques such as mindfulness, grounding, meditation, deep breathing exercises, progressive muscle relaxation or yoga.
 These practices can help manage stress and anxiety associated with menopause.

 support